Swiss minister: Bern to rework its ‘offer’ after US tariff blow

 Parmelin was nevertheless confident that the decision could yet be reversed.
 “The Federal Council [Swiss government] can meet at any time, either in person or via teleconference, and will soon find out what problem led to the US president’s decision,” Parmelin said.

-“We will do everything we can to demonstrate our goodwill and to rework our offer,” he added, noting that “the situation will be reviewed very soon” – presumably as early as Monday, given that time is running out.
+“We will do everything we can to demonstrate our goodwill and to rework our offer,” he added, noting that “the situation will be reviewed very soon” – presumably as early as Monday, given that time is short.

 More